Jaygagaga/UGErebuttal/README.md

 These results indicate **stable performance across different random initializations**, with relatively low variance compared to the overall performance gains.

-3. **small test sets**.
+3. **Small test sets**.
+Our benchmark is designed to cover **4 core urban task types**, with urban perception and spatial grounding further expanded into **6 and 4 subtasks across 4 cities**, enabling diverse yet structured evaluation.
+The test sets are constructed with **deliberate curation** to ensure high data quality and include a meaningful proportion of **challenging samples**, rather than simply scaling dataset size.
+We observe similar design choices in other urban benchmarks.
+For example, CityEval (CityGPT) contains ~6,000 samples across 41 tasks, corresponding to roughly **100–200 instances per task**, reflecting a similar balance between task diversity and per-task scale.

-4.We agree that fine-grained metric spatial understanding (e.g., distance and distance–direction) remains challenging.
+4. **Error case**.
+We agree that fine-grained metric spatial understanding (e.g., distance and distance–direction) remains challenging.
 Following this suggestion, we include **error case analysis** for distance-based queries.
 - **Error case (distance confusion):**
   For the query *“Based on the spatial graph, how far is the nearest amenity from the closest amusement_park?”*, the ground truth is *Cheng San Public Library* (~100m), while UGE predicts *LiHO Tea*.
 We observe that *LiHO Tea* is also located near the same road (*Hougang Avenue 10*) as the amusement park, which may lead the model to **over-rely on local proximity cues** and fail to correctly compare **fine-grained distances**.
 - **Failure analysis (distance-specific):**